cursorless-dev/cursorless/docs/contributing/CONTRIBUTING.md

 ### Steps

 1. Clone [`cursorless`](https://github.com/cursorless-dev/cursorless)
 2. Open the newly created `cursorless` directory in VSCode.
-Don't use WSL on Windows (see [bug](https://github.com/cursorless-dev/cursorless/issues/919)).
+Don't use WSL on Windows (see [issue #919](https://github.com/cursorless-dev/cursorless/issues/919)).
 3. Run the following in the terminal:

    ```bash